East End of London: Origins

 London in 1300: development is mainly limited to the walled area.

-Five monastic institutions, centres of learning and charity, were established just outside the walls: Bedlam, Holywell Priory, The New Hospital of St Mary without Bishopsgate, the Abbey of the Minoresses of St. Clare without Aldgate, Eastminster near the Tower, and St Katherine's on the Thames.
+Five monastic institutions, centres of learning and charity, were established just outside the walls: Bedlam, Holywell Priory, The New Hospital of St Mary without Bishopsgate, the Abbey of the Minoresses of St. Clare without Aldgate, Eastminster near the Tower, and St Katharine's on the Thames.

 The first Bethlem (or Bedlam) Hospital, outside Bishopsgate, beside the Deepditch, a part of the Walbrook river.

 Bromley was home to St Leonards Priory and Barking Abbey, important as a religious centre since Norman times was where William the Conqueror had first established his English court.
 Further east the Cistercian Stratford Langthorne Abbey became the court of Henry III in 1267 for the visitation of the Papal legates, and it was here that he made peace with the barons under the terms of the Dictum of Kenilworth.
 It became the fifth largest Abbey in the country, visited by monarchs and providing a retreat (and a final resting place) for the nobility.
 Edward I held his parliament at Stepney in 1299.

 The lands east of the City have sometimes been used as hunting grounds for bishops and royalty.
 The Bishop of London had a palace at Bethnal Green, King John is reputed to have established a palace at Bow and Henry VIII established a hunting lodge at Bromley Hall.

 The rural population of the area grew considerably in the Medieval period, despite reductions caused by the Norman Conquest and the Black Death.
 The pattern of agricultural settlement in south-east England was typically of dispersed farmhouses, rather than nucleated villages.
 However the presence of the city and maritime trades as a market for goods and services led to a thriving mixed economy in the countryside of the Manor of Stepney.
 This led to large settlements, inhabited mostly by tradesmen (rather than farmers) to develop along the major roads forming hamlets such as Mile End and Bow.
 These settlements would expand and merge with the development radiating out from London itself.